benediktms/maths/Algebra/Factoring.md

 &=(2x-1)(x-3)
 \end{align}$$

 A lot of the time we will have to find common factors by trial and error.
-We should always try to find common factors of the **leading coefficient** and the **constant** of a polynomial, and then see how we can apply those factors to get the middle numbers.
+We should always try to find common factors of the **leading coefficient** and the **constant** of a polynomial, and then see how we can apply those factors to get the middle coefficient.
 Assuming that all numbers are integers, this should limit the possibilities.

 If we have a situation where in a trinomial the leading coefficient $=1$ then we can simply try to find the factors of the product of the constant and the sum of the monomial.
 >[!example]